-AERO 120: Reciprocating Engine Theory and Engine Overhaul 9.0 units - 250 hours
+AERO 120: Reciprocating Engine Theory and Engine Overhaul

 This course will focus on the operational concepts, inspections, and maintenance procedures of reciprocating engines and their accessories.
 This includes the removal, overhaul, and inspection of a piston engine.
 Students will also learn the procedures involved in the inspection and servicing of engine instrument systems, ground operations, and safety practices.
 A grade of "C" or higher is required to pass this course.